C-section recovery: What to expect

 If you're planning a cesarean delivery or you want to be prepared in case you need to have a C-section, you might have questions about the recovery process.
 How much discomfort will you experience?
 What breastfeeding positions might work best for you?
 Understand how to take care of yourself and your baby during C-section recovery.

 During the C-section recovery process, discomfort and fatigue are common.
 To promote healing:

 - Take it easy.
 Rest when possible.
 Try to keep everything that you and your baby might need within reach.
 For the first couple of weeks, avoid lifting anything heavier than your baby.

 - Seek pain relief.
-Your health care provider might recommend a heating pad, ibuprofen (Advil, Motrin IB, others), acetaminophen (Tylenol, others) or other medications to relieve pain.
-Most pain relief medications are safe for breast-feeding women.
+To soothe incision soreness, your health care provider might recommend ibuprofen (Advil, Motrin IB, others), acetaminophen (Tylenol, others) or other medications to relieve pain.
+Most pain relief medications are safe for breastfeeding women.